 A successor work, Grundlagen zur Systematik der gesamten textilen Techniken (Basic Systematics of all Textile Techniques), written together with Alfred Bühler in 1948, extends the use of schematic drawings to crochet.
 It also adds material about vantsöm and disambiguates the photographed double crochet structure by replacing it with a schematic drawing of de Dillmon’t rose stitch, explicitly citing its source.

-In fact, this is not a correct representation of the described structure and Seiler-Baldinger replaced it with another drawing in the second edition of the book, published in 1991.
+In fact, this is not a correct representation of the described structure.
+It shows one chain vertically connected to another but without the full loop-in-loop anchorage that is a definitive attribute of crochet.
+Seiler-Baldinger replaced it with another drawing that correctly shows the latter property in the second edition of the book, published in 1991.

 An English translation of the second German edition was published in 1994 as Textiles: a Classification of Techniques.
 I discussed the imprecision in the correlation between the glossaries of the two languages in a previous post and included an inverted copy of the slip stitch drawing in another.
 The related issue of the concordance of the various graphic representations of the slip stitch was deferred to a coming post — this one — and will be considered further from the nalbinding perspective.